 Skip rides and performances: Even if marketed as ‘gentle,’ the reality is that most elephants endure stress and training techniques that compromise their wellbeing.

 Be cautious with close contact: Hugging, bathing, or even letting elephants poke their trunks into your villa might look magical online, but it can mask daily restrictions and stress.
-If activities prioritize guest experience over elephant choice, it’s a red flag.
+If activities prioritise guest experience over elephant choice, it’s a red flag.

 Don’t trust appearances alone: An elephant grazing in a lush field may still spend 18 hours chained when tourists leave.
 Welfare cannot be judged in snapshots.